SonicTHI/SaveOurShip2Experimental/README.md

 * **Creation kit:** now includes new tools for fleet and blueprint creation as well as improvements to existing ones.

-**For more details read the [feature list](https://docs.google.com/spreadsheets/d/1XSeMCsOtBsbAOLYFbgYUpxyV4ot8L2pSeWMTwzAUCiM/edit#gid=0)** It also includes other info that you might find useful.
+**For more details read the [full change list](https://docs.google.com/spreadsheets/d/1XSeMCsOtBsbAOLYFbgYUpxyV4ot8L2pSeWMTwzAUCiM/edit#gid=0)** It also includes other info that you might find useful.